starphillips/BristolOpenData/docs/implementation.md

 <body>
 The system implemented is a web-based application for accessing information about advice drop-in centres.
 Here's a description of the system components:
 <h4>Dataset: </h4>
 <p>The dataset is sourced from a server hosting geospatial data about advice drop-in centres in Bristol, UK.
-This data includes information such as venue names, addresses, organizations, and advice types.
+This data includes information such as venue names, addresses, organisations, and advice types.
 The data is retrieved in JSON format via AJAX requests to a specific URL endpoint (https://maps2.bristol.gov.uk/server2/rest/services/ext/ll_community_and_safety/MapServer/22/query).
 The response JSON object contains an array of features, each representing an advice drop-in centre, with attributes like venue name, address, organization, and advice type.
 The dataset is dynamically loaded into the web page's table element to display advice centre information in a tabular format.</p>

-<p> The system's HTML and JavaScript code doesn't directly include configuration data, the URL endpoint for data retrieval and the mapping of advice types to querying parameters, are hardcoded within the JavaScript functions (outputtable and query).</p>
+<p> The system's HTML and JavaScript code doesn't directly include configuration data, the URL endpoint for data retrieval and the mapping of advice types to querying parameters, are hardcoded within the JavaScript functions (output table and query).</p>

 <p>One challenge faced with the dataset was the inability to group it based on the nearest user location.
 Additionally, there were instances where it retrieved other services that were not relevant to the service being used.
 However, this issue has been addressed and resolved.</p>
 </body>